Code-Institute-Submissions/Upon-Wonder/README.md

 Wireframes

 ## Features
+The project has a total of five pages.
+The index page, about page, gallery page, tour dates page and contact page.
 Four out of the five pages features a responsive navigation bar that contains the logo to the left and four options of wich page the viewer wants to go to.

-Each page has a footer with social media icons linking to the bands social media pages, and a text that encourage the viewer to do so.
-Additionaly there is also a text of copyright information.
+Each page has a footer with social media icons linking to the bands social media pages (As the band is fictional, the links only leads to the social media start pages.), and a text of copyright information.

 ### Index page
-The index page contains of a image of the band, the logo and a button.
+The index page contains of an image of the band that covers the whole viewport, the logo and a button.
 The purpose of this structure is to activate the viewer to click on the button and evoke a feeling that an experience awaits on the other side of the page.
+When you click the button you will go to the about page.

 ### About
-The about page features a hero image of a concert from the audience's point of view, and a logo on top of the hero image.
-The page includes information about the band itself and how they came together and also a presentation of each band member with a member photograph each.
+The about page features a hero image of the band again, and a logo on top of the hero image.
+The page includes a heading text with the title of the page, information about the band itself and also a presentation of each band member together with an image of them.

 ### Gallery
-In the gallery page, instead of a single image as hero image, an image slider provides the viewer to slide through four different images as an alternative to a photo gallery.

-Under the image slider three different videos
+The hero image section in the gallery acts as an image slider, with four different images from concerts.
+The page includes a heading text with the title of the page, and under that a content of three videos with a descriptive text about each video content.

 **Note!** This band is fictional and do not excist in real life.
 Therefore the videos used are only an example of how videos will look like in this layout.
-The videos are free to use and the video makers are credited in the credit section of this readme file.
+The videos are free to use from Vimeo and the video makers are credited in the credit section of this readme file.

 ### Tour Dates
-The Tour Dates page starts of with an alert section to inform the visitor about the cancellation of the 2020 tour.
-The visitor also gets the information that you can reschedule their excisting tickets or get a refund followed by a link to ticketmasters webpage with information regarding the cancellation and rescheduling of live events.
+The Tour Dates page starts of with an alert section on top of a hero image to inform the visitor about the cancellation of the 2020 tour.
+The message also includes a link that will redirect them to Ticketmasters webpage with information regarding the cancellation and rescheduling of live events.

-Under the alert the list of tour dates for the year of 2021 is presented.
-Each performance follows by a pink button with the text "tickets" that leads the visitor to a page where they can purchase tickets to the shows.
+Under the hero image the list of tour dates for the year of 2021 is presented.
+Each performance follows by a pink button with the text "tickets" that leads the visitor to Ticketmaster where they can purchase tickets to the shows.

-Under the tour dates list, there are two columns where the one to the left contains a text that says "Want to know where we're heading next?
-Check out the map!" and next to that column is a map to show where the next show will be.
+Under the tour dates list, there are two columns where the one to the left contains a text that encourages the visitor to check out the map in the second column to find out where the next show will be.

 ### Contact
+The contact page contains of a hero image followed by a heading text with the title of the page and some information about how to get in touch with the band.
+Next follows a form with required input fields and a button to send the message.
+In this case when you press the send message button an alert sign will appear that tells the visitor that the bands inbox is currently closed.

 ### Features Left to Implement
+Additional features to put in this project would ofcourse be to make it possible to send a message that actually goes somewhere.
+Another additional feature to make would be a page with the bands merchandise that the visitor would be able to purchase.
+A third feature left to implement would be to make it possible for visitors to be able to sign up for a newsletter subscription to get regular newsletters with information about upcoming albums, tours and other exclusive updates and information from the band.

 ## Technologies Used
+- HTML5 - language for the project.
+- CSS - for styling the HTML code.
+- Bootstrap - mainly used for the responsive grid system byt styled accordingly to the theme of the website.
+- FontAwesome - all icons on the website.
+- Google Fonts - used for the "Roboto" and "Unica-One" fonts.
+- [Unsplash](https://unsplash.com/) - all images used on the page (credits to the photographers further down).
+- [Hatchful](https://hatchful.shopify.com/onboarding/pick-space) - used to create the logo for the band.
+- [Embed Google Maps](https://www.embedgooglemap.net/en/?gclid=CjwKCAjwmMX4BRAAEiwA-zM4JoyJB_AMMTM8hXyyqUkgRPOhXRWv6NyhWXqxULExeMFMwcGrFYMOzRoCLf0QAvD_BwE) - used to embed google map address.

 ## Testing
+### Different Browsers

+### Validating the code

+### The websites responsiveness

-### Bugs and fixes
+### Bugs found
 * I noticed that the gallery-text-collumn in gallery.html became wider than the screen length after I decided to change the layout of the page.
 The margins on the left and right where set to -15 despite the fact that I had no-gutters class and a css style that automatically would erase that